nandalopes/i3-starterpack/README.md

 ## Explanations of Additional Packages
 - Compton is a compositor to provide some desktop effects like shadow, transparency, fade, and transiton.
 - Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.
-- URxvt is a lightweight terminal emulator, part of *i3-sensible-terminal*.
+- tilix is a lightweight terminal emulator with quake capability.
 - Xsel is a program to access X clipboard.
 We need it to make copy-paste in URxvt available.
 Hit Alt+C to copy, and Alt+V to paste.
 - Rofi is a program launcher, similar with dmenu but with more options.
 - Noto Sans and M+ are my favourite fonts used in my configuration.